ubruhin/LibrePCB/dev/doxygen/pages/library.md

 ## .librepcb-lib

 This file indicates that the directory is a LibrePCB library and also contains the file format version.
-See [File Format Versioning] for more information about LibrePCB's file format versioning system.
+See @ref doc_versioning for more information about LibrePCB's file format versioning system.

 ## library.png